Though capitalism may not guarantee freedom, its absence would most likely only result in further deprivation of freedom.

 I believe that a significant redistribution of power and wealth is necessary to overcome current class divisions.

-Large-scale production that is sufficient enough to sustain humanity could be organized via the free and equal association of producers without economic elites or bosses.
+Large-scale production that is sufficient to sustain humanity could be organized via the free and equal association of producers without economic elites and bosses incentivized by profit.

 A much too large portion of the money supply is held by a much too small portion of the population.